 The Queen’s Head and Newcastle House are both fantastic traditional country pubs.
 On a sunny day the owners of Newcastle House are happy for you to take your drink outside to sit on the village green.
 The Coquetvale restaurant comes highly recommended by locals and serves an excellent range of Italian food.

 The award-winning Tully’s Deli in the heart of the village has a small café area ideal for lunches, and there is a range of shops from the co-op to the Otterburn Mill clothing boutique, and the highly acclaimed Rothbury Family Butchers.
 Visited by Prince Charles and Camilla Parker Bowles, this local butcher provides the highest quality local meats alongside more exotic options such as kangaroo.
 Why not try some of their truly tasty offerings during your stay?

 A lovely walk over the hills or a short drive takes you from Rothbury to Thropton.
 Thropton is a peaceful little village with a splendid outlook over the Simonside Hills.
 It may be a small village but there are two great pubs, The Three Wheat Heads and The Cross Keys.

 The impressive National Trust owned Cragside House and estate is well worth a visit, a couple of miles away.
 This former home of Lord Armstrong was the first house in the country to use hydroelectric power and flushing toilets.
 See for yourself the birthplace of some of the most ground-breaking inventions of the time and wander around tranquil and relaxing gardens, not forgetting to enjoy a refreshing cuppa and a slice of cake in the tea shop afterwards.

-If you have been inspired to holiday in Rothbury and the Northumberland National Park, take a look at our fantastic collection of holiday cottages nearby and start planning your trip.
+If you have been inspired to holiday in this wonderful natural area, take a look at our fantastic collection of holiday cottages in Northumberland National Park and start planning your trip.